Alexis-Varin/RightOmicsTools/README.md

-This package is a set of various tools to facilitate the use of `Seurat` objects in R. It is currently in development and will be updated regularly with new functions and improvements, so be sure to check regularly for updates on this page.
+This package is a set of various tools to facilitate the use of `Seurat` objects in R. It is currently in development and will be updated regularly with new functions and improvements.

 ## Quick start